cabecaturbo/Ai-Chatbot-v1/docs/application-overview.md

 **1. Sign Up & Setup**
 - Business owner signs up for a Netia account
-- Receives an API key and integration instructions
+- Receives a unique Crisp website ID for their business
 - Adds a Crisp chat widget to their website
 - Configures their business information (pricing, hours, services, FAQ)